Category - Politics

 On Carter on Israel, Palestine, and Apartheid

-Thursday, December 28, 2006 by Jonathan Teller-Elsberg
+Thursday, December 28, 2006

-Categories: Books, News, Politics, Pop Culture
+Categories: News, Politics, Pop Culture, Books

 Any present or past President has got to be used to being scorned, so the hue and cry now erupting over Jimmy Carter’s new book on the Israeli-Palestinian misery can’t be terribly surprising for him.
 I haven’t yet had a chance to read the book and so am not in a position to endorse or reject or somewhere-in-the-middle it.
 Still, some of the reaction is so clearly based on attacking Carter himself, rather than the content of his book–indeed it seems to be attacking Carter instead of attacking his arguments–and that’s just plain wrong.
 An example.